musalbas/onchain-sql-db/README.md

 # On-Chain SQL Database with Celestia

+## ⚠️ Security Notice

+**IMPORTANT**: This code has not undergone formal security auditing and is intended as a non-production ready proof-of-concept.
+It should not be used in production environments or for storing sensitive data.
+The security mechanisms, while implemented with best intentions, have not been verified by security professionals.

+## Overview

 This project implements an on-chain SQL database using Celestia for data availability.
 It allows you to store SQL queries on the Celestia blockchain and replicate the database state by replaying those queries.

 ## Features